starwolf0320/web3-interview-preparation/README.md

         DAO is an acronym for Decentralized Autonomous Organization
       </li>
       <li>
-        Is an organization that’s governed by code instead of leaders
+        It is an organization that’s governed by code instead of leaders
       </li>
       <li>
-        DAO in its simplest for can be described as a group chat with a shared bank account
+        A DAO in its simplest for can be described as a group chat with a shared bank account
       </li>
     </ul>
 </details>